circleci/circleci-docs/jekyll/_cci2/index.md

 description: "Landing page for CircleCI 2.0"
 permalink: /2.0/
 ---
-Welcome to CircleCI 2.0 documentation!
+Welcome to **CircleCI** 2.0 documentation!!!!!!!!
 Included here are tutorials, samples, and reference documentation for CircleCI version 2.0 in the following two sections:

 - **Developers:** Instructions for configuring a CircleCI YML file to automate your builds, tests, and deployments using the hosted CircleCI application.
 - **Server Administrators:** Instructions for installing and maintaining CircleCI on your local server or private cloud.